WebReflection/proxied-node/README.md

 The only difference is that the client side is already the exported namespace, not a Worker to initialize.

+Check the [oled screen demo](./test/oled/) to try it out on a Raspberry Pi.

 ## API

 The default export is a common server handler factory function.